 6.5.4.4 Effect of receipt

 The receipt of this primitive provides the operational characteristics of the PHY entity.
+The MAC determines aRxPHYStartDelay by excluding values of aRxPHYStartDelay for each supported PHY clause that are not allowed in the current context, then setting aRxPHYStartDelay to the maximum of the remaining values.

 Table 8-2—PHY SAP inter-(sub)layer service primitives